 Micro weddings can still feature time-honoured wedding traditions but on a much smaller scale.
 On the other hand, brides and grooms can twist tradition and get creative in ways that might be more difficult with larger affairs.
 Read on for the benefits of a micro wedding.

 It’s All About You

-With fewer guests comes less work, fewer opinions and people to please, couples can plan their wedding with ease.
+With fewer guests comes less work, fewer opinions, and fewer people to please.
+So, couples can plan their wedding with ease.
 A small wedding of up to 20 guests is often much less stressful for couples.
 It strips the planning process back to the important things: the people you absolutely want by your side and the experience you want to create for yourselves and your guests.
 Also, a micro wedding doesn’t have to include all the components of a ‘traditional’ wedding day, like a cake cutting or first dance.
 However, it all depends on whether the wedding traditions are important to the couple or not.
-If something doesn’t resonate with your vision, you simply don’t have to include them!
+If something doesn't resonate with your vision, you simply don’t have to include them!

 Make the Most of Your Budget

 When you reduce the number of guests at your wedding, the cost naturally goes down.
 As many of us worry about job security and the state of the economy, micro-weddings definitely take off some pressure to cater for 100 or so guests – in all aspects, from food and drink to wedding favours.
 Having fewer people on your guest list may also allow you to stretch your budget further.
-Minimising on guests gives you an extra excuse to splurge on exciting extras as you spend less on catering and venue space.
+Minimising guests gives you an extra excuse to splurge on exciting extras as you spend less on catering and venue space.
 It’s also a fantastic idea if you want to create an unforgettable guest experience.

 Better for You and Your Guests!